Fire Emblem Fates: Legacy

 A few weeks prior to the North American release of Fire Emblem Fates, Corrin appeared as a playable character in the 2014 crossover fighting games Super Smash Bros. for Nintendo 3DS and Wii U, being released as downloadable content on February 3, 2016.
 Both male and female versions of Corrin are present as alternate costumes for the fighter, whose attacks are based on their ability to transform into a dragon.
 The Corrin DLC also includes two additional music tracks from Fates, as well as two bonus trophies for the Nintendo 3DS version.
-He returns as a playable fighter in the next entry, Super Smash Bros.
-Ultimate, and is now a part of the base roster.
+Corrin returns as a playable fighter in the next entry, Super Smash Bros.
+Ultimate, now as part of the base roster.
 Characters from Fates were added to the crossover mobile game Fire Emblem Heroes and the Dynasty Warriors-inspired hack and slash game Fire Emblem Warriors beginning at launch, with more being added post-launch.
 Amiibo figures of Corrin were released on July 21, 2017, in both male and female variants.
 The Amiibo can be scanned into Fire Emblem Echoes: Shadows of Valentia to summon an apparition of Corrin as a temporary ally in battle.
 Additionally, they can be scanned into Fire Emblem: Three Houses to unlock music tracks from Fates in optional battles.